 Tell us a little bit about yourself…

-Who/ what inspired you to go into event planning?
+Who/ what inspired you to go into marketing?

 Tell us one thing we might not learn about you right away?